watir/watirbook/link.md

     browser.link(:class => /watir/).click
     => []

 ## Index

-If you have no other way, but you know the link's position on the page, you could use it's index.
+If you have no other way, but you know the link's position on the page, you could use it's `index`.
 In this example, it is the first link.

     browser.link(:index => 0).click

-Please note that watir-webdriver gem counts from 0 (0, 1, 2...).
-That is called zero-based indexing. other watir gems count from 1 (1, 2, 3...).
+Please note that watir and watir-webdriver gems counts from 0 (0, 1, 2...).
+That is called zero-based indexing.
+Safariwatir counts from 1 (1, 2, 3...).
 That is called one-based indexing.
+(Watir gem used one-based indexing until versinon 2.0.)
 It is usual in programming that the first element is the number zero (hence zero-based indexing).
-Watir will use zero-based indexing in all it's gems in the future.

 Do you see anything strange in the above code?
 Take a look.
 I will wait.

 Maybe you have noticed that this is the first time we did not use a string (double quotes around the text, remember?) or a regular expression (slashes around the text).
 We have used just the number one.
 Such numbers are called integers.
 Watir uses integers only with `:index`.

 ## After